teonite/docker-nginx-dynamic-sites/README.md

 1. Launch the contener
 2. Set all domain names to the IP that the container is exposed
-3. Put all your sites to /sites/ directory with the domain names.
+3. Put all your sites to /sites/ (volume exposed) directory with the domain names.

 ### How does it work?